 Photo by Dina Kwit

-For more information about the Chicago Bandits, or to inquire about becoming a season ticket holder for 2013, visit www.chicagobandits.com or call the front office at 877-722-6348.
+For more information about the Chicago Bandits, visit www.chicagobanditscom or call the front office at 877-722-6348.

-Since 2005, the Chicago Bandits have been members of the National Pro Fastpitch (NPF) league.
+Since 2005, the Chicago Bandits have been members of National Pro Fastpitch.
 Located in the Chicagoland area, the Bandits provide an opportunity for female fastpitch players to further their careers at a professional level, and the roster has included such names as Jennie Finch, Stacy May and Monica Abbott.
-The two-time NPF Champions play at The Ballpark at Rosemont, the only stadium in the country built for a women's professional team.
+The two-time NPF Champions play at Rosemont Stadium, the only stadium in the country built for a women's professional team.

-About National Pro Fastpitch: National Pro Fastpitch is headquartered in Nashville, TN.
-The league, created to give elite female fastpitch players the opportunity to pursue a professional career in their chosen sport, has operated since 1997 under the names of Women’s Pro Fastpitch (WPF) and Women’s Pro Softball League (WPSL).
-NPF is the Official Development Partner of Major League Baseball in the category of women’s fastpitch softball since 2002.
+National Pro Fastpitch is headquartered in Nashville, Tenn.
+The league, created to give elite female fastpitch players the opportunity to pursue a professional career in their chosen sport, has operated since 1997 under the names of Women's Pro Fastpitch (WPF) and Women's Pro Softball League (WPSL).
+NPF is the Official Development Partner of Major League Baseball in the category of women's fastpitch softball since 2002.